- Need some help?

 - Metadata Editor: for modifying the object’s metadata

-- Access Rights: allows the owner to limit access to an object to a specific number of registered users or entities in the Phaidra database
+- Access Rights: allows the owner to limit access to the object to Phaidra's registered users or entities.

-- Collection Editor: comes up for “collection” objects, and allows the user to delete elements from such collections.
-Objects can be added to a collection using the “bookmark” function
+- Collection Editor: comes up for “collection” type of object, and allows the user to remove elements from the collection.
+Objects can be added to a collection using the “bookmark” function.

-- Create/modify relationships: for creating relationships between objects
+- Edit cross-references: for creating relationships between objects.

 - Create new version(s): for creating a new version of the object.

 - Bookmark: allows the user to add an object to a bookmark list.
 Bookmark lists are used to create collections (see the Bookmark list page).

 Objects can be uploaded to one of two destinations (servers).

 - Phaidra Production, to make your objects public: https://phaidra.cab.unipd.it

 - Phaidra Test to test the Phaidra platform and its functions: https://phaidratest.cab.unipd.it

 When you log in, Phaidra will verify your username and password.
 The username and password are issued by the system itself and communicated to the user via the Phaidra computer system.
 If you need authentication credentials, contact the Ask the Library Helpline.
 It is necessary to log in to make use of functions that are reserved for registered users: archiving digital objects using the Metadata Editor; viewing your bookmark lists; viewing your templates; changing your user settings using the user preferences and managing access permissions for your objects.
 When you log in, the icon in the main menu will change colour to reflect your status.